-I am 52 years old and I have been married to Andy for 30 years.
+I am 53 years old and I have been married to Andy for more than 30 years.
 We have two children, Sam and Tomson.
-I joined UKIP in October 2011.

 I was brought up in Baildon, a village near Bradford in West Yorkshire.
 I have lived in Yarm since 2001.
 We moved to the area when my husband, Andy, relocated to a job with Huntsman Petrochemicals in Billingham.